-So I made the decision to design and build my own.
+So I made the decision to never buy from that company again and design and build my own screen surface.
 I visited many home theatre forums, and saw that people were using sheets of MDF as pretty decent looking flat home cinema screens.
 I figured I could do the same thing but curved.

-I decided to build a surface that was modular, in 90 degree sections that I could bolt together.
+I designed a simple curved surface that was modular, in 90 degree sections that bolt together.